Gene Vincent: Later career

 In 1966 and 1967, in the United States, he recorded for Challenge Records, backed by ex-members of the Champs and Glen Campbell.
 Challenge released three singles in the US, and the UK London label released two singles and collected recordings on to an LP, Gene Vincent, on the UK London label in 1967.
 Although well received, none sold well.
-In 1968 in a hotel in Germany, Vincent tried to shoot Paul Raven, later to find fame as Gary Glitter.
-He fired several shots but missed and a frightened Raven left the country the next day.
+In 1968, in a hotel in Germany, Vincent tried to shoot Paul Raven, later to find fame as Gary Glitter.
+He fired several shots but missed, and a frightened Raven left the country the next day.

-In 1969, he recorded the album I'm Back and I'm Proud for long-time fan John Peel's Dandelion Records, produced by Kim Fowley with arrangements by Skip Battin (of the Byrds), Mars Bonfire on rhythm guitar, Johnny Meeks (of Blue Caps and Merle Haggard's The Strangers) on lead guitar, Jim Gordon on drums, and backing vocals by Linda Ronstadt and Jackie Frisco.
-While recording the track "Sexy Ways" for the album Vincent threatened to get a gun from his car and shoot Paul A. Rothchild and John Densmore if they did not leave the studio; the pair then left the studio quickly.
+In 1969, he recorded the album I'm Back and I'm Proud for long-time fan John Peel's Dandelion Records, produced by Kim Fowley with arrangements by Skip Battin (of the Byrds), Mars Bonfire on rhythm guitar, Johnny Meeks (of Blue Caps and Merle Haggard's the Strangers) on lead guitar, Jim Gordon on drums, and backing vocals by Linda Ronstadt and Jackie Frisco.
+While recording the track "Sexy Ways" for the album, Vincent threatened to get a gun from his car and shoot Paul A. Rothchild and John Densmore if they did not leave the studio; the pair then left the studio quickly.
 He recorded two other albums for Kama Sutra Records, reissued on one CD by Rev-Ola in March 2008.
-On his 1969 tour of the UK he was backed by the Wild Angels, a British band that had performed at the Royal Albert Hall with Bill Haley & His Comets and Duane Eddy.
-Because of pressure from his ex-wife Margaret Russell, the Inland Revenue and promoter Don Arden, Vincent returned to the US.
+On his 1969 tour of the UK, he was backed by the Wild Angels, a British band that had performed at the Royal Albert Hall with Bill Haley & His Comets and Duane Eddy.
+Because of pressure from his ex-wife Margaret Russell, the Inland Revenue, and promoter Don Arden, Vincent returned to the US.

 His final US recordings were four tracks for Rockin' Ronny Weiser's Rolling Rock label, a few weeks before his death.
 These were released on a compilation album of tribute songs, including "Say Mama", by his daughter, Melody Jean Vincent, accompanied by Johnny Meeks on guitar.
 On September 19, 1971, he began his last series of gigs in Britain.
 He was backed by Richard Cole and Kansas Hook (Dave Bailey, Bob Moore, and bass player Charlie Harrison from Poco and Roger McGuinn's Thunderbyrd).
-They recorded four tracks ("Say Mama", "Be-Bop-A-Lula", "Roll Over Beethoven", "Distant Drums") at the BBC studios in Maida Vale, London, for Johnnie Walker's Radio 1 show.
+They recorded four tracks ("Say Mama", "Be-Bop-A-Lula", "Roll Over Beethoven", and "Distant Drums") at the BBC studios in Maida Vale, London, for Johnnie Walker's Radio 1 show.
 The fifth record ("Whole Lotta Shakin' Goin' On") remained unfinished.
 He managed one show at the Garrick Night Club in Leigh, Lancashire, and two shows at the Wookey Hollow Club in Liverpool on October 3 and 4.
 Vincent then returned to the US and died a few days later.
 In September 1974, the BBC launched pop label BEEB with a maxi single by Vincent ("Roll Over Beethoven", BEEB 001).
 The single comprised three of these tracks.
 The four tracks are now on Vincent's album White Lightning.